wilkelab/Opfi/README.md

 ## Gene Finder

-Gene Finder iteratively executes homology searches to identify gene cassettes of interest.
+Gene Finder iteratively executes homology searches to identify gene clusters of interest.
 Below is an example script that sets up a search for putative CRISPR-Cas systems in the Rippkaea orientalis PCC 8802 (cyanobacteria) genome.
 Data inputs are provided in the Opfi tutorial (`tutorials/tutorial.ipynb`).

 ```python
 from gene_finder.pipeline import Pipeline